DK5983/MSDS498IndividualProject/README.md

 ### Setting Up the Output Bucket
 The final bucket you create should be named in a way that it identifies you will have the output files in it. ***mine was named `outputformapreduce`*** <br /><br />
-Unlike the previous two buckets, this bucket will not intitally have any files in it.
+Unlike the previous two buckets, this bucket will not initially have any files in it.

 ## Configuring the Cluster
 ### Part 1: Create Key Pair